Реактивний тромбоцитоз (вторинна тромбоцитемія)

 (See also Overview of Myeloproliferative Neoplasms.)

-There are also congenital familial thrombocytoses such as those due to thrombopoietin and thrombopoietin receptor gene mutations.
+There are also congenital familial thrombocytoses such as those due to thrombopoietin or thrombopoietin receptor gene mutations.
 For thrombocytosis that is not secondary to another disorder, see Essential Thrombocythemia.

-With secondary thrombocytosis, the platelet count is usually < 1,000,000/mcL (< 1000 × 109/L), and the cause may be obvious from the history and physical examination and with confirmatory testing as indicated.
-Complete blood count and peripheral blood smear findings may help suggest iron deficiency or hemolysis.
+With secondary thrombocytosis, the platelet count is usually < 1,000,000 platelets/mcL (< 1000 × 109/L), and the cause may be obvious from the history and physical examination and with confirmatory testing as indicated.
+Complete blood count and peripheral blood smear findings may help diagnose iron deficiency or hemolysis.

 If a cause of secondary thrombocythemia is not obvious, patients should be evaluated for a myeloproliferative neoplasm.
-Such evaluation may include testing for myeloproliferative neoplasm driver mutations, cytogenetic studies, including Philadelphia chromosome or BCR-ABL assay, and possibly bone marrow examination, especially in patients with anemia, leukopenia, and/or hepatosplenomegaly.
+Such evaluation should include testing for myeloproliferative neoplasm driver mutations, cytogenetic studies (including Philadelphia chromosome or BCR-ABL assay), and possibly a bone marrow examination.

-Treatment of the underlying disorder usually returns the platelet count to normal.
+Treatment of the underlying disorder usually restores the platelet count to normal.